emialonzo/losaventurerosweb/source/en/informacion-turistica-samaipata/index.md

 ---
-title: Información turística de Samaipata
+title: Tourist information of Samaipata
 date: 2018-10-07 09:32:25
 layout: maps
 map: true
+center: [-18.1785839,-63.8799557]
 puntos:
     -
-      nombre: aventureros
+      nombre: Los aventureros
       coordenadas: [-18.1764610,-63.8782085]
       tipo: hostel
-    -
-      nombre: vagabundos
+    - nombre: Vagabundos
       coordenadas: [-18.17902, -63.87693]
       tipo: hostel
+    - nombre: Micro Mercado La Estrellita
+      coordenadas: [-18.177, -63.8694]
+      tipo: transporte
+    - nombre: Plaza
+      coordenadas: [-18.1799, -63.8757]
+      tipo: turismo
+    - nombre: Museo arqueológico
+      coordenadas: [-18.17829, -63.87409]
+      tipo: turismo
+    - nombre: Operadores turísticos
+      coordenadas: [-18.17846, -63.87436]
+      tipo: turismo
+    - nombre: Salida Trufis a Santa Cruz
+      coordenadas: [-18.18036, -63.87639]
+      tipo: transporte
+    - nombre: Tranca para ir a Mairana
+      coordenadas: [-18.17224, -63.88003]
+      tipo: transporte
+    - nombre: Banco Unión
+      coordenadas: [-18.17902, -63.8741]
+      tipo: financiero
+    - nombre: Restaurante tierra libre
+      coordenadas: [-18.18023, -63.87652]
+      tipo: restaurante
 ---
-** Tourist information of Samaipata **

-All the places mentioned in the text are marked on the map with numbers.

-* How to get to Samaipata *
+## How to get
- - From * Santa Cruz *, by collective taxi (minivan departing when full).
+ - From * Santa Cruz *, by collective taxi (minivan that leaves when it is full).

-  There are two exit points:
+  There are two exit points: Calle Omar Chávez and Calle Arumá.
-    - One in the center (Omar Chavez street, difficult to reach and exit, see small map no.1); you arrive in Samaipata to the main square.
-    - Another near the double track to La Guardia (Arumá street, it is easily reached and you are already at the exit to Samaipata, small plane No. 2); Samaipata is reached at the main intersection (23) on the road and the entrance to the town.

-  From these two places of arrival they also go back to Santa Cross.

- - From * Sucre * arrive between 3:00 and 6:00 in the morning and stop at
+ - From * Sucre * there are regular buses that arrive in Samaipata between 3:00 and 6:00 in the morning.
-the intersection (23).

-* How to go towards ... *
+## How to continue travel

- - The buses to * Sucre * come from Santa Cruz and stop at 20:00 in the restaurant El Nuevo Turista (24).
-Tickets have to be purchased in the morning in that restaurant or in an office in Calle Campero (25).
+A ** SUCRE **: The buses to Sucre come from Santa Cruz and stop at 20:00 in the restaurant El Nuevo Turista.
+Tickets have to be purchased on the same day morning at that restaurant (Bs 60, - 120, -).

- - The buses to * Cochabamba * (company Transpojo) leave the neighboring town Mairana (17 km) every afternoon at 3:00 p.m. and arrive in Cochabamba at 3:00 a.m.
-Passengers are allowed to stay on the bus until 6:00.
+A ** COCHABAMBA **: The buses to Cochabamba (company Transpojo, Bs 30, -) depart from the neighboring town Mairana (17 km) in the morning at 8:30 and in the afternoon at 3:00 p.m.
+Mairana takes a collective taxi (7 Bs.), Which is taken on the highway.

- - A * Mairana * goes by collective taxi (7 Bs.), Which leaves the main intersection (23).
- - A * Vallegrande *, (Ché route) goes by collective taxi or small buses, which leave the intersection (23).
+A ** VALLEGRANDE **: (route del Ché) by collective taxi or by small buses, departing from Mairana.
 Of Vallegrande it is followed in buses or buses to Pucara and La Higuera.

  - There is a night bus that goes to Sucre, passing through Vallegrande, Pucara (10 km to La Higuera) and Villa Serrano.

-** ATMs and money exchange **

- - ATM in UNION BANK (2) (** attention **: not all ATMs work with all cards).
- - COOPERATIVA LA MERCED: You can withdraw money directly with your credit card (charge 5% commission).
-    In both places American dollars are exchanged.
- - VALLEVISIÓN television company (Warnes street) (4) dollars and euros are exchanged.

-** What to do in Samaipata **
+## What to do

-- EL FUERTE: the most important attraction of Samaipata, 10 km away from the city in height; It is a gigantic rock carved entirely with different motifs.
-In the vicinity an Inca settlement has been partially rebuilt.
-There are interesting theories about the origin of the rock by von Däniken, d'Orbigny and T. Haenke.
+** EL FUERTE **: the most important attraction in Samaipata, 10 km from the city; It is a gigantic rock carved entirely with different motifs.
+In the vicinity, a pre-Hispanic settlement has been partially rebuilt.

-    - The entrance fee is Bs 50 for foreigners and Bs 25 for nationals and is also valid for visiting the museum in the village (16).
-    - You can get there by taxi (Bs 100 only one way, Bs 150 round trip) or motorcycle taxi.
-    - The Adventurers offer a special price (Bs 50 one way, Bs 100 round trip).
-    - Many travelers get in a vehicle and go down on foot.

-- AMBORO PARK: in the vicinity of Samaipata; one of the largest natural parks in Bolivia; that can only be explored with Tour Operators.
+** AMBORO PARK **: in the vicinity of Samaipata; one of the largest natural parks in Bolivia; it can only be explored with Tour Operators.

-    - The tours can be from 6 hours to 11 days.
-    - We recommend the excursion to the Forest of the Giant Ferns.

-- Tour operators: most have their offices in Bolívar Street, it is convenient to compare prices and offers.
-Recommendable:

-  - Michael Blendinger (17);
-  - Jucumari Tours (18);
-  - Road Runners,
-  - Amboro Tours.

-- ZOO REFUGE (19): small zoo and shelter for rescued animals, operated by volunteers, 2.5 km from Los Aventureros.
+** ZOO REFUGE **: small zoo and shelter for rescued animals, operated by volunteers, 2.5 km from Los Aventureros.

-- CAVE, 20 km from Samaipata in the direction of Santa Cruz; natural pools and waterfalls, roundtrip taxi ride to Bs 100.
+** CAVE **: 20 km from Samaipata towards Santa Cruz; natural pools and waterfalls.